Twingate/terraform-provider-twingate/docs/guides/gke-helm-provider-deployment-guide.md

 ```
 ## Creating the Remote Network and Connectors in Twingate

-Next, we'll create the objects in Twingate that correspond to the GCP network that we're deploying Twingate into
-A Remote Network to represent the GKE subnet, and a Connector to be deployed in that subnet.
-We'll use these objects when we're deploying the Connector helm chart.
+Next, we'll create the objects in Twingate that correspond to the GCP network that we're deploying Twingate into: a Remote Network to represent the GKE subnet, and a Connector to be deployed in that subnet.
+We'll use these objects when we're deploying the Connector Helm chart.

 ```terraform
 resource "twingate_remote_network" "gcp_network" {